 \subsection{Time and Space Complexity}

 Finally, we show that our DPRR has much smaller time and space complexity than Warner's RR.

-Table~\ref{tab:time_space} shows the time and space complexity of three LDP algorithms: the DPRR, Warner's RR applied to each bit of the adjacency matrix $\bmA$, and a local model version of LAPGRAPH~\cite{Wu_arXiv21} (\LocalLap{}).
-We explain the details of \LocalLap{} in Section~\ref{sub:setup}.
+Table~\ref{tab:time_space} shows the time and space complexity of three LDP algorithms: the DPRR, Warner's RR applied to each bit of the adjacency matrix $\bmA$, a local model version of LAPGRAPH~\cite{Wu_arXiv21} (\LocalLap{}), \colorB{and an algorithm that uses a graph composed of only non-private users (\NPPartial{}).} We explain the details of \LocalLap{} in Section~\ref{sub:setup}.
 In Table~\ref{tab:time_space}, we assume that the server runs efficient GNN algorithms whose time complexity is linear in the number of edges, e.g., GIN (Graph Isomorphism Network) \cite{Xu_ICLR19}, GCN (Graph Convolutional Networks) \cite{Kipf_ICLR17}, and GraphSAGE (Graph Sample and Aggregate) \cite{Hamilton_NIPS17}.
 Some of the other GNN algorithms are less efficient; see \cite{Wu_arXiv19} for details.

 Table~\ref{tab:time_space} shows that the time and space complexity on the server side is $O(n^2)$ in Warner's RR.
 This is because the RR makes a graph dense; i.e., $|\tbmA| = O(n^2)$.
 In contrast, the DPRR preserves each user's degree information, and consequently, $|\tbmA| = O(|E|)$, where $|E|$ is the number of edges in the original graph $G$.
 Thus, the DPRR has the time and space complexity of $O(|E|)$ on the server side.
 Since $|E| \ll n^2$ in practice, the DPRR is much more efficient than the RR.